makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 The text I've typed after each line of code is called a comment.
-Anything that follows on from the octothorpe (or hash) symbol `#` is ignored by R when it executes code.
+Anything that follows on from the hash symbol `#` is ignored by R when it executes code.

 Really small or large numbers get a scientific notation: